 The Compensation Committee has full and complete discretion to establish the compensation payable to the Company's Chief Executive Officer and the other Executive Officers and oversees the compensation payable to other employees of the Company.
-With regard to the Executive Officers other than the Chief Executive Officer, the Compensation Committee considers the recommendations of the Chief Executive Officer.
-The Compensation Committee, following authorization by the Board, has delegated to the Company's Chief Executive Officer authority with respect to management annual salary decisions up to \$150,000 per employee.
-In addition, the Compensation Committee has delegated to the Company's Chief Executive Officer the authority with respect to (i) the grant of up to 1,000 stock options per employee (other than Executive Officers) without prior consultation with the chair of the Compensation Committee or (ii) alternatively, the grant of up to 5,000 stock options per employee (other than Executive Officers) following consultation with the Chair of the Compensation Committee.
+With regard to the Executive Officers other than the Chief Executive Officer, the Compensation Committee, following authorization by the Board, has delegated to the Company's Chief Executive Officer authority with respect to management annual salary decisions up to \$150,000 per employee.
+In addition, the Compensation Committee has delegated to the Company's Chief Executive Officer the authority with respect to (i) the grant of up to 1,000 stock options per employee (other than Executive Officers) without prior consultation with the chairman of the Compensation Committee or (ii) alternatively, the grant of up to 5,000 stock options per employee (other than Executive Officers) following consultation with the Chairman of the Compensation Committee.
 The Compensation Committee has otherwise not delegated to management any of its responsibilities with respect to the compensation of the Executive Officers of the Company, except with respect to the day to day operations of the Company's compensation plans.

 The Compensation Committee has the authority to hire and negotiate the terms of compensation for its advisers, including compensation consultants.
 The Compensation Committee periodically reviews the Company's compensation programs.
+In 2014, the Compensation Committee retained Compensation Strategies, Inc. to assist it in this process.
+See "Compensation, Discussion and Analysis - Compensation Consultants."